Lionsberg/old-lionsberg-wiki/Other Documents/Value.md

 Therefore, we need to cease the wasteful activity, and redirect all that capital an energy to intelligently working together to operate a [[Meta System]] that is producing [[Throughput]] of the [[Meta Goal]] for the Good of All.

-## Sovereignty, Autonomy, and Decentralization
+## Sovereignty, Autonomy, and Right-Decentralization
 The final note is that this [[Meta System]] needs to be co-operated through the voluntary association and free will of decentralized, sovereign, autonomous agents collaborating to bring the Goal into Reality.

 This can be done by forging a shared and continuously improving undersatnding of the [[Critical Path]] or [[Critical Chain]] that marks the [[Way]] towards the Goal, and each doing what is uniquely ours to do to advance along it.